REAL ESTATE NEWS

 Fix and Flip Market Update

-Charlotte’s fix-and-flip market remained robust in June, with median home prices holding steady around $430,000 and projected to climb toward $435,000–$445,000 by year-end.
-Inventory continues to be tight in the $300K–$500K range, fueling strong demand for quality renovated homes.
-Although over 22,000 new units are under development, most are still priced beyond entry-level buyers, keeping value-add flips highly attractive for investors.
-With Charlotte’s steady job growth and resilient buyer demand, disciplined investors are continuing to find solid opportunities in this competitive market.
+Charlotte’s fix-and-flip market remained active in July, with median home prices holding around $432,000 and projections still pointing toward $440,000–$450,000 by year-end.
+Inventory in the $300K–$500K range remains tight, sustaining strong demand for well-renovated homes.
+While 22,000+ new units are in the pipeline, most are priced above entry-level, keeping value-add flips appealing.
+Backed by steady job growth and resilient demand, disciplined investors continue to uncover solid opportunities in this competitive market.

 Mortgage Rate News